 Foster Care Adoption Subsidies: Title IV-E, State Payments, and How to Negotiate Your Agreement

 Most families entering the foster-to-adopt process are told that adoption from foster care is "free."
-What they're rarely told is that it can also come with ongoing monthly payments, free healthcare, and reimbursed legal fees — all of which you have to know to ask for.
-Adoption subsidies exist specifically to remove financial barriers to permanency for children with special needs, and understanding how they work before you sign anything is one of the most important steps in the entire process.
+What they're rarely told is that it may also come with ongoing monthly payments, Medicaid coverage, and reimbursement of eligible costs, depending on the child's eligibility and state rules.
+Adoption subsidies exist to remove financial barriers to permanency for children with special needs, and understanding how they work before you sign anything is one of the most important steps in the entire process.

 What "Special Needs" Actually Means for Subsidy Eligibility